2019 Scholarly Writing Challenge

 What is the High School Scholarly Writing Challenge?

-The challenge provides high school students (grades 10-12 or equivalent) around the world with an opportunity to showcase their original research.
+The challenge provides high school students (grades 10-12 or equivalent) around the world with an opportunity to showcase their scientific writing and obtain valuable feedback on their work.
+Students are encouraged to submit scholarly papers ranging in format from original research manuscripts to literature reviews.
 The challenge aims to prepare high school students interested in STEM for the world of research and science publishing.

 1. To be eligible, participants must be high school students (grades 10-12 or equivalent – inclusive of those who have just graduated grade 9 and grade 12).